simonrowe/CodeKatas/code-point-kata/README.md

 * codePointsToHelloWorldHowAreYou() -> is just a test to make sure we translate a bunch of codes to an expected message.
 The test is currently failing, we'd like you to fix the implementation to make it pass.

+Things you will need:
+* Java 17
+* Maven
+* Possibly an IDE!